Thaeimos/aws-terraform/README.md

     - No usage of count.
 We favour "for_each" instead because of [this reason](https://medium.com/@business_99069/terraform-count-vs-for-each-b7ada2c0b186).

 - Monorepo.
 We have one folder for each application (Frontend and backend) and one folder for the infrastructure creation.

+- Folder with utilities needed to make this work:
     - Docker utility with all the commands and tools needed.
         - Use user's defined service account if present.
 Otherwise resort to default service account.
+    - Github repo instructions and commands to add the necessary secrets.
+Github CLI is included in above docker image.

 - IAM read-only users.
 Use this [link to connect](https://incode-test.signin.aws.amazon.com/console) to the account with the credentials provided.
 The code is in this [separated terraform file](/infra-as-code/environments/production/users.tf).